Holden Swindell

 About

 Hi!
-My name is Holden Swindell (they/them) and I'm a graduate student at the University of Minnesota Twin Cities studying mathematics.
+My name is Holden Swindell and I'm a graduate student at the University of Minnesota Twin Cities studying mathematics.

 In addition to my formal academic work, I have been involved in several service and outreach projects for the mathematical community.
 I was the president of the Math Club at UW-Madison, where I hosted talks and held social events for undergraduates interested in mathematics.
 I also organized a reading group and talks for undergraduates interested in category theory, which you can find more about here.
+I have previously been a student mentor for the Saturday Morning Math program at UMN, and I was a counselor for the 2026 session of the Mathematics Project at Minnesota.

 Besides mathematics, one of my biggest passions is education.
 This includes working directly with students, building large-scale strategies for improving classroom outcomes, and addressing the culture and perception around learning mathematics.
 I was a tutor at the Math Learning Center at UW-Madison for several years.
 In addition to tutoring students, I supervised and helped train tutors and developed plans and tools for better serving the undergraduate student population.
+My current educational role is teaching assistant at UMN.

 Outside of mathematics and education, one of my favorite pastimes is music!
 I've been playing music and looking for interesting and experimental music for most of my life.
+One of my current favorite bands is Khruangbin.

 If you would like to contact me, you can use the email below.